 Common Causes of Back Pain

 Not all back pain is caused by an impending heart attack.
 There are plenty of reasons that people may experience back pain that do not require emergency attention.
-Here are some of the most common causes of back pain and how to prevent it:
+Here are some of the most common causes of back pain and how to address them:

 Muscle or ligament strain

-• If you are new to a workout regime or otherwise exerted your body recently, this can be a contributing factor to back pain.
-The best course of action would be to take it easy and consult your doctor if the pain worsens.
+If you are new to a workout regimen or otherwise exerted your body recently, this can be a contributing factor to back pain.
+Overworked or overstretched muscles and ligaments can cause significant soreness and stiffness that feels alarming but is generally self-limiting.
+The best course of action is to rest, apply ice or heat as appropriate, and consult your doctor if the pain worsens or does not improve within a few days.

 Arthritis

-• Arthritis can impact the lower back, causing recurring back pain.
-Speak to your doctor about supplements or medications that you can take to help alleviate this pain.
+Arthritis can impact the lower back, causing recurring or chronic back pain.
+Osteoarthritis of the spine is one of the most common causes of back pain in adults over 50 and can progressively worsen without proper management.
+Speak to your doctor about supplements, anti-inflammatory medications, or other treatment strategies that can help alleviate this arthritis pain.

 Poor posture

-• Poor posture is one of the most common reasons people experience back pain.
-Whether you slouch excessively or sit at a desk all day, not practicing good posture is a sure way to have back pain.
-Strengthening your core muscles and putting in a conscious effort to maintain your posture should help alleviate your symptoms.
+Poor posture is one of the most common reasons people experience back pain in today’s largely desk-bound world.
+Whether you slouch excessively or sit at a computer for hours each day, not practicing good posture places chronic strain on the muscles and ligaments of the spine.
+Strengthening your core muscles and making a conscious effort to maintain proper spinal alignment should help alleviate your symptoms over time.

 Bad mattress and/or pillows

-• If you find yourself moving around restlessly in the night, odds are that your bedding could be the cause of your back pain.
-Depending on the way you sleep and your body type, switching to a soft or firm mattress can help your back pain by providing adequate support.
+If you find yourself moving around restlessly in the night or waking up stiff and sore, odds are that your bedding could be contributing to your back pain.
+Depending on the way you sleep and your body type, switching to a mattress that provides better support, or replacing worn pillows, can make a significant difference in how your back feels upon waking.

 Don’t Wait for Emergency Medical Treatment

-Heart attacks are a serious, potentially life-threatening, medical condition that should be treated as quickly as possible.
-If you are wondering is back pain a sign of heart attack, get to an emergency room near you as quickly as possible.
+Heart attacks are a serious, potentially life-threatening medical condition that requires immediate treatment.
+If you are wondering whether back pain is a sign of a heart attack, do not wait, visit an emergency room near you as quickly as possible.
+Knowing the top reasons to go to the emergency room can also help you recognize when other symptoms alongside back pain cross the threshold into urgent territory.